ZeppelinBot/Vety/docs/docs/plugins/message-commands.md

 # Message commands

-While slash commands are the modern Discord standard, Knub still supports classic prefix-based message commands.
+While slash commands are the modern Discord standard, Vety still supports classic prefix-based message commands.
 This page explains how to declare message command blueprints, customise their behaviour, and take advantage of the helpers in `PluginMessageCommandManager`.